-All applicants seeking admission in undergraduate programs are required to submit the required scores, documents other admission processes.
+All applicants seeking admission in the undergraduate programs are required to submit the required scores, documents and follow all admission processes specified in the procedures of this policy.
 The Admission and Registration Department ensures the accuracy and authenticity of all student's credentials, as outlined in the admission procedure.